-In Table \ref{tab: correlation coefficients}, we show the results for the average of the correlation $E_C{[s,s^\prime]}$, the standard deviation of correlation $\sigma_C{[s,s^\prime]}$ and the number of firms $N_c$ which are used for correlation computation for each paired accounting variable $[s,s^\prime]$.
-The reason why $N_c$ is different from each pair is that some accounting data is missing for some period when we compute the correlation coefficient.
-So we remove such pairs from the computation of the correlation coefficient.
-In Table \ref{tab: correlation coefficients}, we can see that all the expectation of correlation coefficient $E_C[s,s^\prime]$ are positive, which implies that all the five major accounting variables are positively correlated.
-These results allow us to plot the undirected network for the correlation relation between the five accounting variables as shown in Fig. \ref{fig:Correlation network}.
+In Table \ref{tab: correlation coefficients}, we show the results for the average of correlation $E_C{[s,s^\prime]}$, the standard deviation of correlation $\sigma_C{[s,s^\prime]}$, and the number of firms $N^\prime$ for VC correlation computation for each paired accounting variable $[s,s^\prime]$.
+Table \ref{tab: correlation coefficients} shows that all the averages of the correlation coefficient $E_C[s,s^\prime]$ are positive, indicating that all five significant accounting variables are positively correlated.
+From these results, we plot the undirected network for the correlation relationship between the five accounting variables, as shown in Fig. \ref{fig:Correlation network}.

-The normal correlation analysis shown in Fig. \ref{fig:Correlation network} does not give information about the directionality between the accounting variables.
-In contrast, VC correlation enables us to observe the directionality between pairs of the accounting variables.
-In Table \ref{tab: VC correlation}, we show the expectation value of the difference of VC correlation $E_{\Delta F}{[s,s^\prime]}$, the standard deviation of the difference of VC correlation $\sigma_{\Delta F}{[s,s^\prime]}$ and the directionality from one variable to another shown by arrow symbols (i,e, "$\rightarrow$" or "$\leftarrow$") and the p-value as a statistical significance of the predicted directionality.
+The standard correlation analysis shown in Fig. \ref{fig:Correlation network} provides no information about the directionality between the accounting variables.
+By contrast, the VC correlation analysis enables us to observe the directionality between accounting variable pairs.
+In Table \ref{tab: VC correlation}, we show the expectation values of the difference of VC correlation $E_{\Delta F}{[s,s^\prime]}$, the standard deviations of the difference of VC correlation $\sigma_{\Delta F}{[s,s^\prime]}$, the directionality from one variable to another shown by arrow symbols (i.e., ``$\rightarrow$'' or ``$\leftarrow$''), and p-values as the statistical significance of the predicted directionality.